KevinnZou/compose-webview-multiplatform/docs/state.md

-# WebView State
+# State
+This library provides a *WebViewState* class as a state holder to hold the state for the WebView.

 ## WebViewState
-This library provides a *WebViewState* class as a state holder to hold the state for the WebView.
 ```kotlin
 class WebViewState(webContent: WebContent) {
     var lastLoadedUrl: String? by mutableStateOf(null)